maotou-spy/99tech-code-challenge/src/problem5/readme.md

    - Open SQL Server Management Studio
    - Connect to your SQL Server instance
-   - Execute the `crude_server.sql` or execute the below script to create the database and import sample data
+   - Execute the `crude_server.sql` script or run the following script to create the database and import sample data.

    ```sql
     -- Run the SQL script